zama-ai/tfhe-rs/tfhe/docs/getting_started/security_and_cryptography.md

 This document introduces the cryptographic concepts of the scheme of Fully Homomorphic Encryption over the Torus (TFHE)  and the security considerations of **TFHE-rs.**

+For an in-depth description of TFHE you can [read the TFHE-rs handbook](https://github.com/zama-ai/tfhe-rs-handbook).

 ## TFHE

 **TFHE-rs** is a cryptographic library that implements Fully Homomorphic Encryption using the TFHE scheme.
 You should understand the basics of TFHE to consider its limitations, such as: